FishtownFish wrapped around the rod of AsclepiusMedicine

 • It is a fine occasional cooking fat with a 400 to 420°F smoke point and good oxidative stability.

-• It is not an evidence-based eczema treatment.
-CHOP and most dermatology guidelines do not endorse it as a primary therapy.
+• It is not an evidence-based eczema treatment; most dermatology guidelines do not endorse it as a primary therapy.

-• The "seed oils are toxic" framing is not supported by clinical data.
-Large cohort studies link linoleic acid intake to lower CV risk.
+• The "seed oils are toxic" framing is not supported by clinical data; large cohort studies link linoleic acid intake to lower cardiovascular risk.

 Scientific References and Sources